 Health Insurance - The King of Employee Benefits

 Health insurance rules the roost in the employee benefits package.
 With costs soaring each year, the more employers can contribute to the cost of the monthly premium, the better they look to a candidate.
 High-deductible plans paired with an HSA are growing in popularity.
 Employers making regular contributions to an employee’s HSA can edge ahead of other employers.

 The choices are becoming unlimited when designing an employee benefits package.
 Employers who are knowledgeable of what is important to an employee or candidate and are looking for ways to meet those needs have the edge in hiring the best candidates.

-Our team of professionals at LBMC Employment Partners are available to answer any questions you might have regarding employee benefits best practices, so contact us and see for yourself why we are the Nashville area’s Top Employee Benefits Consultant for 2021!
+Our team of professionals at LBMC Employment Partners are available to answer any questions you might have regarding employee benefits best practices, so contact us and see for yourself why we are the Nashville area’s Top Employee Benefits Consultant for 2021 and 2022!